 The Commissioner considers that the prospect of ongoing liquidity problems is remote due to the nature and timing of its main income sources and the substance of major items of expenditure.
-However, it will ensure that the Policing Body has adequate, though not excessive cash resources, borrowing arrangements, overdraft or standby facilities to enable it at all times to have the level of funds available to it which are necessary for the achievement of its business/service objectives.
+However, it will ensure that the PFCC/Constabulary and CCFRA have adequate, though not excessive cash resources, borrowing arrangements, overdraft or standby facilities to enable it at all times to have the level of funds available to it which are necessary for the achievement of its business / service objectives.
 This will be achieved through the use of a proven cash flow forecasting model.
-This is updated annually to include all known major income streams (e.g. Home Office Grant, RSG, NNDR, precepts, capital grant etc.) and all major payments (e.g. payroll, HMRC, weekly payment run estimates, etc.).
+This is updated annually to include all known major income streams (e.g. Home Office Grant, precepts, pension grant etc.) and all major payments (e.g. payroll, HMRC, weekly payment run estimates, etc.).